Barracuda Networks Technical Support Security and Privacy

 - Click Open.

-- Once troubleshooting is complete, if you selected Indefinite, click the toggle to Close and disable the support tunnel.
-If you selected Customize, the support tunnel automatically closes based on the selected support tunnel expiration time.
+- Once troubleshooting is complete, click the toggle to Close and disable the support tunnel.

 Open a Support Tunnel Using the Console

-You can use the console screen to open a support tunnel.
+You can alternatively use the console screen on the Barracuda Backup appliance to open a support tunnel.